Andrew Chapman (photographer)

-Andrew Chapman OAM, is an Australian photojournalist.
+Andrew Chapman OAM (born 29 June 1954), is an Australian photojournalist.

 Biography

 Andrew Chapman was born in Melbourne on 29 June 1954 to parents John L. Chapman, export manager at the Australian Wheat Board, and Elizabeth R. Chapman (Stubbings) a writer.
 He trained at Prahran College of Advanced Education 1974-6, where he was taught by Athol Shmith, John Cato and Paul Cox, whom he remembers;